callahantiff/PheKnowLator/README.rst

 What is PheKnowLator?
 ***********************

-PheKnowLator (Phenotype Knowledge Translator) or ``pkt_kg`` is the first fully customizable KG construction framework enabling users to build complex knowledge graphs that are Semantic Web compliant and amenable to automatic Web Ontology Language (OWL) reasoning, conform to contemporary property graph standards, and are importable by today’s popular graph toolkits.
-PheKnowLator offers multiple build types, can automatically include inverse edges, provides OWL-decoded transformations to support automated deductive reasoning, and outputs knowledge graphs in several formats.
-By providing flexibility in the way knowledge graphs are modeled, PheKnowLator enables the use of cutting edge graph-based learning and sophisticated network inference algorithms.
+PheKnowLator (Phenotype Knowledge Translator) or ``pkt_kg`` is the first fully customizable knowledge graph (KG) construction framework enabling users to build complex KGs that are Semantic Web compliant and amenable to automatic Web Ontology Language (OWL) reasoning, generate contemporary property graphs, and are importable by today’s popular graph toolkits.
+Please see the project `Wiki <https://github.com/callahantiff/PheKnowLator/wiki>`__ for additional information.

 What Does This Repository Provide?
 ===================================
-1. **A Knowledge Graph Sharing Hub:** Prebuilt knowledge graphs and associated metadata.
-Each knowledge graph is provided as triple edge lists (``.nt``, ``.txt``), OWL API-formatted ``RDF/XML`` and NetworkX graph-pickled MultiDiGraphs.
-We also make text files available that contain node and relation metadata.
-Finally, starting with build `V2.0.0 <https://github.com/callahantiff/PheKnowLator/wiki/v2.0.0>`__, we make available different types of graph embeddings for each knowledge graph build.
+1. **A Knowledge Graph Sharing Hub:** Prebuilt KGs and associated metadata.
+Each KG is provided as triple edge lists, OWL API-formatted ``RDF/XML`` and NetworkX graph-pickled MultiDiGraphs.
+We also make text files available containing node and relation metadata.
-2. **A Knowledge Graph Building Framework:** A fully automated ``Python 3`` library explicitly designed for optimized construction of semantically-rich, large-scale biomedical KGs from complex heterogeneous data.
-Our framework provides detailed Jupyter Notebooks to greatly simplify the process of constructing knowledge graphs.
+2. **A Knowledge Graph Building Framework:** An automated ``Python 3`` library designed for optimized construction of semantically-rich, large-scale biomedical KGs from complex heterogeneous data.
+The framework also includes Jupyter Notebooks to greatly simplify the generation of required input dependencies.

 How do I Learn More?
 ===================================